BettercareHealth/bettercare/nc/nc-7.md

 2.	**A closed incubator.** This is the traditional way of nursing most small or sick infants as the temperature can be carefully controlled.
 Today more and more infants are being nursed with KMC rather than in an incubator.
 3.	**Radiant warmers** (overhead radiant heaters).
 A radiant warmer is used for resuscitating an infant or for nursing a very sick infant in an intensive care unit.
 Water loss by evaporation is higher than in a closed incubator.
 A thick plastic sheet or ‘bubble wrap’ over the infant reduces water loss.
 As soon as ill infants have improved they should be moved out of a radiant heater and into a closed incubator or KMC.
 4.	**Warm room.** Most healthy, term infants can be nursed in a cot or bassinet in a warm nursery, ward or home.
-The room temperature should be about 20 °C. The infant should be dressed to prevent heat loss by radiation to cold windows or walls.
+The room temperature should be about 20&nbsp;°C. The infant should be dressed to prevent heat loss by radiation to cold windows or walls.
-5.	**Hot room.** Many low birth weight infants can be kept warm in a bassinet if they are nursed in a room where the temperature is kept at 25–30 °C. The smaller the infant, the higher the required room temperature will be.
+5.	**Hot room.** Many low birth weight infants can be kept warm in a bassinet if they are nursed in a room where the temperature is kept at 25–30&nbsp;°C. The smaller the infant, the higher the required room temperature will be.
 However, keeping the mother and infant together with KMC is preferable.
 6.	**Dressing the infant.** The infant can be kept warm by covering the body with an insulating layer and, thereby, preventing heat loss by convection to cold air and radiation to cold objects in the room.
 This is done by dressing the infant in a nappy, jacket, woollen hat and booties.
 A woollen cap is most important in preventing heat loss by radiation.
 Often infants in closed incubators are dressed.
 7.	**Thermal blanket.** An infant can be kept warm for hours if wrapped in a thermal blanket, silver swaddler or heavy gauge aluminium foil normally used for cooking.
 This is an effective method of preventing heat loss during transport if KMC or a transport incubator is not available.
 The infant must be warm and dry before being wrapped in a thermal blanket.
 Never put a cold infant into a thermal blanket or use a thermal blanket in an incubator.
 8.	**Perspex heat shield.** A transparent perspex shield can be placed over an infant in an incubator to reduce heat loss by radiation.